OpenCyphal/yakut/README.md

 which is harmful to the ecosystem.

 Having to manually compile the regulated namespaces is not an issue because it is just a single command to run.
-You may opt to keeping the namespaces that you use often somewhere in a dedicated directory like `~/.yakut` and put `YAKUT_PATH=~/.yakut` into your shell's rc-file so that you don't have to manually specify the path when invoking Yakut.
+You may opt to keeping compiled namespaces that you use often somewhere in a dedicated directory and put `YAKUT_PATH=/your/directory` into your shell's rc-file so that you don't have to manually specify the path when invoking Yakut.
 Similarly, you can configure it to use that directory as the default destination for compiled DSDL: